Lollover45/data-engineering-project/README.md

 Scroll down for the visuals of Superset.

 #### 11.2 Connecting Superset with OpenMetadata
 Unfortunately, the latest version of Superset does not support stable connection to OpenMetadata, which is why the pipeline uses an older version.
-However, despite testing with various different version of both Superset and OpenMetadata, the Superset dashboards did not appear in OpenMetadata.
+However, despite testing with various different versions of both Superset and OpenMetadata, the Superset dashboards did not appear in OpenMetadata.
 There were no connection issues nor any errors logs.

 These were the steps used to connect Superset with OpenMetadata: